 Waking up at 8 for breakfast was really nice, especially in our new hotel, which is really comfortable.
 Although I think I can speak for everyone when I say Max’s wake-up call could not possibly have been louder.
 Breakfast consisted of bread, tea, yogurt, and fruit, which everyone thoroughly enjoyed before we left at 8:50 for our first day of volunteering with MySmallHelp.
 Unfortunately, some kids did not feel well and had to stay back, but the 11 of us who went were ready to go.

-We piled onto the bus, while saying buenos días (good morning) to the ever present, ever smiling Willie (our bus driver), and met with Meca, one of the many amazing staff members of MySmallHelp, who was assisting us today.
-We arrived at a school and after getting all the tools we needed from the shed, we began our work.
-Our task was to dig a ditch so that during the rainy season the water wouldn’t flood the landscaping they were going to put in later.
-The 5 boys and Anna, who was their star worker, took one patch of grass and the 6 girls took the other, which may I say was three times longer than the boys’ ditch.
+We piled onto the bus while saying buenos días (good morning) to the ever-present, ever-smiling Willie (our bus driver), and met with Meca, one of the many amazing staff members of MySmallHelp, who was assisting us today.
+We arrived at a school, and after getting all the tools we needed from the shed, we began our work.
+Our task was to dig a ditch so that during the rainy season, the water wouldn’t flood the landscaping they were going to put in later.
+The five boys and Anna, who was their star worker, took one patch of grass, and the six girls took the other, which may I say was three times longer than the boys’ ditch.
 The girls had a system down, with Natalie and I killing it with the pickax, Louise shoveling and Avery B. bringing the dug up dirt to the wheelbarrow, which our amazing tour guide, Ronald, wheeled to the dumping site (Dan will try to take credit for this, but don’t be fooled).
-Meanwhile Steph and Sophia were tackling the incredibly difficult job of getting all the roots out.
-Needless to say, it was back-breaking work and we were all relieved when it was time for lunch.
+Meanwhile, Steph and Sophia were tackling the incredibly difficult job of getting all the roots out.
+Needless to say, it was back-breaking work, and we were all relieved when it was time for lunch.